- Used electric boiler, 50 l;

 1: Connect spirals outlet to boiler’s hot water outlet (inner, long pipe) RED.
 Connect boiler’s inlet BLUE to spiral’s inlet.
 Connect T fork below RED for hot water outlet.
 Connect T fork for immediate pump and spirals BLUE?

-3: Ideal would be to use electric, programmable (but still two) thermostats, but quite more electronics needed, esp. if this meant be running exceptionally from solar panel only.
+3: Ideal would be to use electric, programmable (but still two) thermostats, but quite more electronics needed (see update #7), esp. if this meant be running exceptionally from solar panel only.
 No battery is needed.

-The first trick, is to remake one of t-stats.
-Be default, they switch-off when are hot.
+The first trick, is to remake one of T. Be default, they switch-off when are hot.
 Have to remake it in to switch-on.
 Might take a nerve.
 Make sure the click remains when touching contacts.
-Slow touch makes contacts oxide very fast.
+Slow touch won’t serve.

-This t-stat needs to be injected in to pipe of spiral, at the outlet.
-It switch-on the pump to rotate hot water.
-It cuts power when cold water (from boiler) reaching this, 1st t-stat.
+T1 needs to be injected in to pipe of spiral, at the outlet.
+It switches-on the pump to rotate hot water.
+It cuts power when cold water (from boiler) reaching T1.

 Will take a nerve to adjust them both for the most efficiency.
-Otherwise, circling of hot water in pipes will be cut only when water will get chilled to cut the 1st t-stat;
+Otherwise, circling of hot water in pipes will be cut only when water will get chilled to cut the T1;

 4 / 5: Solar connected straight to the pump.
 Such a single pump serves me already for two years, never failed, once cleaned b/c of little stones blockage.
 A filter before it would be preferable.
 Overcast conditions are still generate enough power to run the pump.
-Cover exact part of solar, so it stops the pump when is shady, but still enough to pickup when sun comes back.
 Place the solar nearest spirals;